 The CHC profiles of the characterized Drosophila populations exhibited saturated and unsaturated aliphatic hydrocarbons with up to 35 carbons.
-Both straight-chain, methylbranched and unsaturated (up to 2 double bonds) hydrocarbons were present, the most abundant being those with odd number of carbon atoms (C21-C31).
+Both straightchain, methyl-branched and unsaturated (up to two double bonds) hydrocarbons were present, the most abundant being those with odd number of carbon atoms (C21-C31).
 As an example, Fig. 2 shows male and female CHC profiles that were clearly differentiated.
 A shift towards longer retention times (CHC with longer chains) for flies developed at higher temperatures was observed in all sample sets.
-Repeatedly detected peaks of male and female CHCs were relatively quantified and used in subsequent PCA analysis; the detected CHCs are summarized in Table 1.
+Repeatedly detected peaks of male and female CHCs were relatively quantified and used in subsequent PCA; the detected CHCs are summarized in Table 1.

-Geographic variation in CHCs
+Geographical variation in CHCs

-First, we analyzed the variation in CHC profiles of females and males originating from three distinct geographical locations (Florida, Pennsylvania and Maine) and cultured at the standard, laboratory temperature of 25 °C. For females a total of 24 variables were over the 0.5% inclusion/exclusion threshold and were selected for further analysis.
-PCA clearly separated the populations (Fig. 3AB), which also exhibited seasonal variability in the Pennsylvania samples (described in the seasonal variation section below).
-CCA using geographic origin as a categorical predictor also showed significant differences among the CHC chemical profiles of flies from Florida, Pennsylvania and Maine (Monte Carlo test, p = 0.001).
-Among the variables retrieved to have the best fit with the model predictions, shorter-chain CHCs (n-tricosane; (Z,Z)-7,11-pentacosadiene; (Z)-9-pentacosene) were overrepresented in the Maine and Pennsylvania populations, whereas CHCs with relatively longer chains ((Z,Z)-5,9-heptacosadiene; heptacosene; nonacosene + nonacosadiene) were more abundant in the populations originating from Florida.
+First, we analysed the variation in CHC profiles of females and males originating from three distinct geographical locations (Florida, Pennsylvania and Maine) and cultured at the standard, laboratory temperature of 25 °C. For females, a total of 24 variables were over the 0.5% inclusion/exclusion threshold and were selected for further analysis.
+PCA clearly separated the populations (Fig. 3a, b), which also exhibited seasonal variability in the Pennsylvania samples (described in the seasonal variation section below).
+CCA using geographical origin as a categorical predictor also showed significant differences among the CHC chemical profiles of flies from Florida, Pennsylvania and Maine (Monte Carlo test, P = 0.001).
+Among the variables retrieved to